 Researchers have shown that babies with HIV tend to have higher viral loads than adults.
 As a result, the lessons we have learned about treating adults with HIV hold true for children infected with the virus: a powerful combination of drugs should be used to lower a child’s viral load to the lowest possible level.

 Many clinical trials have determined that some HIV drugs, particularly when used in combination with each other, work well and are safe in children.
 However, it is important to recognize that many HIV drugs are absorbed, metabolized and eliminated from the body differently in children than in adults.
 Fortunately, many of the drugs used to treat adults with HIV can also be used to treat children with HIV infection.
 In fact, many have also been found to be safe and effective for newborns and infants infected with the virus.

 When should children start HIV treatment?

-The guidelines, which were updated in March 2015, are based on data collected from a number of studies—along with expert opinions—focusing on the importance of treating HIV-positive children, including the best time to start treatment and the best treatments to use.
+The guidelines, which were updated in April 2019, are based on data collected from a number of studies—along with expert opinions—focusing on the importance of treating HIV-positive children, including the best time to start treatment and the best treatments to use.

-Once HIV treatment is started, the HIV-positive child will need to be monitored regularly to make sure that the medications are working well and not causing any serious side effects.
+Once HIV treatment is started, the child living with HIV will need to be monitored regularly to make sure that the medications are working well and not causing any serious side effects.
 If a significant problem arises while on therapy—such as a viral load becoming and/or remaining detectable, suppression of the immune system, symptoms of infection, slowed development of the central nervous system or growth failure —a switch in therapy might be necessary.